 - Your Special Needs Plan leaves the Medicare program: You'll qualify for a Special Election Period to switch plans.

-Getting Enrolled in a Special Needs Plan in Crook County
+How to Enroll in a Medicare Special Needs Plan in Crook County

 There are three ways to enroll in an SNP: